MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/configure-usage-rights.md

 Exchange clients and services (for example, the Outlook client, the Outlook Web Access app, and Exchange transport rules) have one additional information rights protection option for emails: **Do Not Forward**.

 Although this option appears to users (and Exchange administrators) as if it's a default Rights Management template that they can select, **Do Not Forward** is not a template.
-That explains why you cannot see it in the Azure classic portal when you view and manage templates for Azure Rights Management.
+That explains why you cannot see it in the Azure portal when you view and manage templates for Azure Rights Management.
 Instead, the **Do Not Forward** options is a set of rights that is dynamically applied by users to their email recipients.

 When the **Do Not Forward** option is applied to an email, the recipients cannot forward it, or print it, copy from it, or save attachments or save as a different name.
 For example, in the Outlook client, the Forward button is not available, the **Save As**, **Save Attachment**, and **Print** menu options are not available, and you cannot add or change recipients in the **To**, **Ccc**, or **Bcc** boxes.